GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 ### UMA 2 RPT Authorization Policy Algorithm
 The UMA 2 policy algorithm has two rules that must be followed:

 1. UMA policies protect resources based on scopes.
 If a scope is protected by a policy, then the policy script must reutrn `true` in order to authorize access during RPT authorization.

 2. Multiple policies can protect a single scope.
-In such a case, all the policies must retun `true` to authorize access or else aceess will be denied.
+In such a case, all the policies must retun `true` to authorize access or else access will be denied.

 ![policy-algorithm](../img/uma/policy-algorithm.jpg)

 ### UMA 2 Client Authentication

-UMA 2 is regular OAuth 2 Token Endpoint.
-Therefore it support all client authentications then in regular OAuth2/OpenID Connect.
+UMA 2 is a regular OAuth 2 Token Endpoint.
+Therefore it supports the same client authentications as standard OAuth2/OpenID Connect.

-However there is one special client authentication method which is using `access_token` obtained by user to authenticated the client.
-Means client that was used during user authentication is used for client authentication.
-Of course `access_token` must be valid.
+There is one special client authentication method which uses the `access_token` obtained by the user to authenticate the client.
+This means the client that was used during user authentication is used for client authentication.
+Of course the `access_token` must be valid.

-Non-normative example
+Non-normative example:

 ```json
 POST /token HTTP/1.1